DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Open view

 Click on the "more options" button and select Open View.
-Note that the current view will open on Revit.
+Note that the current view will be opened in Revit.

 ![SheetGen open views](../../assets\images\SheetGen\SG-Vl-OpenView.gif)